Guide To Writing Your Letter

 For inspiration, here’s a sample letter that balances emotion and simplicity:

-“My Beloved Alex,
+“My Beloved A,

 As I sit down to write this letter on the eve of our wedding, my heart is overflowing with emotions—love, excitement, and gratitude.
 I find myself reflecting on our journey together, and I am overwhelmed by the countless moments that have brought us to this day.